 Are you being turned down for jobs, promotions, and loans?
 It may be your record haunting you.

 Oklahoma expungement laws allow individuals with a criminal history to cleanse and sometimes completely erase their criminal record from the public eye.
-Oklahoma expungement laws frequently change; and, effective November 1, 2018, they are changing again.
+Oklahoma expungement laws frequently change; and, effective November 1, 2019, they are changing again.
 Virtually all recipients of deferred sentences for misdemeanors and non-violent felonies in Oklahoma will be eligible for a complete arrest expungement (One year after completion of their probation for misdemeanors, and 5 years after completion of probation for non-violent felonies).
-Also, a pardon is no longer a hurdle to expungement for those convicted of a single non-violent felony offense.
+Also, a pardon is no longer a hurdle to expungement for those convicted of even two non-violent felony offense.
 These new provisions give hope to a vastly larger segment of the population than before.

 There are, essentially, two statutory schemes for getting rid of a criminal record.
 Expungement of state court records pursuant to 22 O.S. §991c.D, whereby, upon successful completion of a deferred sentence, the court withdraws your original plea of guilty or no contest and dismisses your case.
 Afterward, the clerk of the court removes your name and case from the public record.
 You can, then, legally state that you have never pleaded guilty to that crime.
 At this point, you may also have your OSBI criminal history for that crime updated to state: "Pleaded Not Guilty, Case Dismissed."